siva4u/grain-properties/README.md

 # grain-properties
 This Software estimates granular properties such as tortuosity, porosity and co-ordination number from granular particles position data from discrete element method softwares or tomography data.
 Tortuosity_Porosity.py does the following things:

-    creates cross sectional jpeg files from the positional data of particles. tiff files are created from the above jpeg files and trimmed to the required dimension. porosity of each tiff file is calculated by calculating the number of dark pixels and the total number of pixels.
+    1) creates cross sectional jpeg files from the positional data of particles.

+    2) tiff files are created from the above jpeg files and trimmed to the required dimension.

+    3) porosity of each tiff file is calculated by calculating the number of dark pixels and the total number of pixels.

-    Call Perl and R scripts for estimating tortuosity using programs developed by Professor Nakashima.
+    4) Call Perl and R scripts for estimating tortuosity using programs developed by Professor Nakashima.

-    Renames the result files
+    5) Renames the result files.

-    Cleans up the unwanted files.
+    6) Cleans up the unwanted files.

 The python is in itself documented, if one reads the python script one can understand the logic used.
 The same cross sectioning can be used to estimate S-Ray tomography data also.